 What About Monolithic Uppers?

-A monolithic AR15 upper receiver, such as the LMT MRP utilize a single upper and rail machined in one continuous piece.
-These rifles integrate the free float rail and upper receiver into one rock solid unit.
+A monolithic AR15 upper receiver, such as the LMT MRP utilizes a single upper and rail machined in one continuous piece.
+These rifles integrate the free float rail and upper receiver into one rock-solid unit.
 These receivers are extremely rugged platforms for building an accurate, hard use rifle.
 While the initial cost of a monolithic or polylithic AR15 upper may seem high, they offer exceptional strength over other systems.

 Recce: A carbine with a 16 inch barrel utilizing a stainless steel barrel for match-grade accuracy.
 A great choice for a do it all style rifle.
 Top this type of gun off with a 1-4x variable and you have a jack of all trades.
 Accuracy in a small package.